AlibabaCloudDocs/hologram/intl.en-US/Best Practices/Performance optimization/Optimize the performance of querying internal tables.md

 You can check whether statistics information is updated by using one of the following methods:

--   Query the settings in the analyze\_tuple column in the system table named hologres.hg\_table\_properties to check whether the number of rows is correct.
+-   Query the settings of the analyze\_tuple column in the system table named hologres.hg\_table\_properties to check whether the number of rows is correct.
 Alternatively, you can view the value of the rows parameter in the Scan node.
 -   Query the system table named hologres.hg\_stats and display its information, such as the histogram of each column, average width, and number of distinct values, as shown in the following figure.

     ![Others](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9855013061/p162996.png)